Frequently asked questions about business energy bills

 What if I'm new to a business premises?

 If you have just moved into a premises, you will be supplied by the same supplier(s) that the previous tenants used.
 However, this supplier is likely to be charging you out-of-contract rates which are significantly higher than average.
 It is important that you arrange new commercial energy contracts for your business as soon as you can after moving in.
 If you call us with your new address, we can find out who your current supplier is, your meter serial number, compare energy prices and advise you on the best option going forward.
 Please note that a meter serial number (or 'meter ID') is different to a meter reference number.
 It is the 9 or 10 digit reference located on the actual meter itself that usually appears in the following format A12B 34567.
+Click to read our advice for businesses that are relocating.

 Can you install a meter in to a new site?